canonical/k8s-snap/docs/src/_parts/cis/master.md

 Remediation:

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver and set the below parameter as appropriate and if needed.
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver and set the following argument as appropriate and if needed.

-For example, --request-timeout=300s
+`--request-timeout=300s`

 #### Control 1.2.23